vryy/4C/.gitlab/merge_request_templates/MERGE_REQUEST_TEMPLATE.md

 ## Interested Parties
 <!--
-If there's any team or dveloper, who you think should be looped in on this merge request, feel free to @mention them here.
+If there's any team or developer, who you think should be looped in on this merge request, feel free to @mention them here.
 In particular, @mention affected teams and possible reviewers.
 -->

 Possible reviewers: